christina-grannas/swagger-test/user-testing/embedded-checkout.md

 ---

-The request body includes:

-- Order details including order items, total amount, and currency
-- Checkout page settings which specify that you want to embed the checkout view on your page (rather than using a pre-built checkout page hosted by Nets).
-- The url to your site
 This is a minimal example just to get started.
 There are numerous settings that can be specified when creating or updating a payment object that are not covered here.
 See the guides Updating order, Add shipping cost, and the API reference for more info.

-You should now be able to click the "Checkout!" button and thereafter see the paymentId printed to the JavaScript console in your web browser.
+You should now be able to click the "Proceed to Checkout" button and thereafter see the `paymentId` printed to the JavaScript console in your web browser.
 Here an example of how the console should look after clicking the button:

 Now when the backend is implemented it's time to go back to the frontend code and use the `paymentId` to create the checkout page with the payment view.